dcfrenci/AdventOfCode2023/README.md

 Upon closer inspection, the individual mirrors each appear to be connected via an elaborate system of ropes and pulleys to a large metal platform below the dish.
 The platform is covered in large rocks of various shapes.
 Depending on their position, the weight of the rocks deforms the platform, and the shape of the platform controls which ropes move and ultimately the focus of the dish.

 In short: if you move the rocks, you can focus the dish.
 The platform even has a control panel on the side that lets you tilt it in one of four directions!
 The rounded rocks (O) will roll when the platform is tilted, while the cube-shaped rocks (#) will stay in place.
-You note the positions of all of the empty spaces (.) and rocks (your puzzle input).
+You note the positions of all the empty spaces (.) and rocks (your puzzle input).
 For example:

 ```
 O....#....